-The Bt11 x MIR162 x MIR604 x GA21 maize described in this application was produced by crossing insect resistant Bt11, MIR162 and MIR604 maize and herbicide tolerant GA21 maize through conventional breeding techniques.
+The Bt11 x MIR162 x GA21 maize described in this application was produced by crossing insect resistant Bt11 and MIR162 maize and herbicide tolerant GA21 maize through conventional breeding techniques.
 There was no further genetic modification to produce the stacks.

-The Bt11, MIR162, MIR604 and GA21 maize events maize were produced by genetic modification as follows:
+The Bt11, MIR162 and GA21 maize events maize were produced by genetic modification as follows:

-- Bt11 maize was produced using protoplast transformation/regeneration - MIR162 maize was produced via Agrobacterium-mediated transformation - MIR604 maize was produced via Agrobacterium-mediated transformation - GA21 maize was produced via microprojectile bombardment of maize suspension culture cells.
+- Bt11 maize was produced using protoplast transformation/regeneration - MIR162 maize was produced via Agrobacterium-mediated transformation - GA21 maize was produced via microprojectile bombardment of maize suspension culture cells.